samahesh56/gptApp/README.md

 ### What is Prompt Engineering?
 Prompt engineering is the process of crafting an input message used to guide an AI model to generate the best possible response.
-Think of it as a way of providing a clear set of instrruction to the AI to best help it understand your query.
+Think of it as a way of providing a clear set of instructions to the AI to best help it understand your query.

 ### The Importance of Context
 In order to receive the best responses from the AI, you must provide as much context and information to the AI as possible.
 This helps it